Fellowship-of-the-Link/old-TfT-test1/blog/The Way of the Wiki meets blogging.md

 Of course, blog posts do get updates, but in the blogosphere it was always a matter of honour to explicitly state any 'major version' updates upfront, to avoid accusations of  surreptiously editing "what I said 3 years ago" to better match today's reality.
 With the reverse chrono presentation of blog posts, many bloggers will simply write a new post when their views change rather than update an old post few people will read anyway.

-Pesonally, as a blogger, I find writing a new post just to update an old one is a pretty bad solution: after all, the old one remains online unchanged.
+Personally, as a blogger, I find writing a new post just to update an old one is a pretty bad solution: after all, the old one remains online unchanged.
 Of course I could add a quick update to the old post pointing to the new one... but what happens when I have 5 versions of the same post?
 When I add a sixth I'll have to update all 5 manually!

-Better, perhaps, to have a canonical blog post which sets out the current version of "*what I think about this thing*", date-stamped with the last major version, with an auto-link back to previous versions.
+Better, perhaps, to have **a canonical blog post which sets out the current version of "*what I think about this thing*", date-stamped with the last major version,** with an auto-link back to previous versions.
 Ideally all previous versions auto-link not just backward, but also forward to both the next and canonical versions.

 ## Wiki pages